Q. 1. How do I setup a Trial Lesson?

 Your money goes toward:

-A. The best time to start learning is different for every child, but for most, the ideal age is between 5 and 7.
+There is no definitive age to start piano lessons and it is different for every child, but for most, the ideal age is between 5 and 7.
 While beginning students do not necessarily need to be reading, it is imperative that they know the alphabet, have no trouble counting, and should be on their way to reading words.

 Q. 7.
 How often should students practice?